OctopusDeployLabs/SpaceCloner/docs/CloneTentacleInstanceParameterReference.md

 - `TentacleInstallDirectory` - Where the tentacle MSI installed the tentacle.
 Defaults to `C:\Program Files\Octopus Deploy\Tentacle` for Windows and `/opt/octopus/tentacle` for Linux
 - `TentacleInstanceNameToCopy` - The name of the instance on the target to copy.
 Defaults to `Tentacle`.
 - `ClonedTentacleType` - Indicates the type of tentacle that will be created.
 Acceptable values are `AsIs` meaning whatever source is, copy it, `Polling`, meaning no matter what make it a polling tentacle and `Listening`, meaning no matter what make it a listening tentacle.
+The default is `AsIs`.
 - `ClonedInstanceName` - The name of the new tentacle instance.
 Defaults to `ClonedInstance`.
+- `WhatIf` - Set to `$true` if you want to see everything this script will do without it actually doing the work.
+Set to `$false` to have it do the work.
+Defaults to `$false`.